FuelLabs/node-operator/docs/src/fuel-ignition/testnet-node.md

 # Running a local Fuel node connected to Testnet using P2P

+> Fuel is getting ready for our next major client release, which will upgrade the network from version 0.40.x to 0.41.x.
+This will be a required upgrade for any node operators.

+> We are targeting **February 20 for the testnet upgrade**.
+You can upgrade immediately to the [0.41.6](https://github.com/FuelLabs/fuel-core/releases/tag/v0.41.6) release and sync with the current network using the latest release.

+> This update includes several improvements, such as database optimizations for some API queries.
+To fully benefit from these changes, you will need to re-sync the chain from the genesis block.
+While this isn't required for operation, it is recommended for optimal performance.

 ## Installation

 To install the Fuel toolchain, you can use the `fuelup-init` script.